 The federal government should finance a basic level of health, social service, and income maintenance services, including resultant county administrative costs.
-It must provide flexibility to adjust to local needs and circumstances and it must provide for long-term program planning and program stability.
+It must provide flexibility to adjust to local needs and circumstances and ensure long-term program planning and stability.